 SRPL currently owns equity stake in 10 State ATM SPVs, 6 State AM SPVs and 1 State Toll SPV (SUIPL) as at the Valuation Date.
-I understand from the Investment Manager that SRPL is proposing to acquire balance equity stake in 10 State ATM SPVs, 6 State AM SPVs and 1 State Toll SPV (SUIPL) before the completion of the Proposed Transaction as defined in para 1.1.4.
+I understand from the Investment Manager that SRPL has already acquired 74% in 3 out of 4 AM SPVs (As per 3 Karanatak project and 1 Gujrat Project Maximum equity dilution permissible is 74%\ during the concession period) and will acquire 74% in balance 1 SPV.
+For balance 13 SPVs i.e. 2 AM SPVs, 10 State ATM SPVs and 1 state Toll SPV, SRPL has already acquired 100 % equity.
+As specified above balance equity in 1 of the SPVs shall be acquired before the completion of the Proposed Transaction as defined in para 1.1.4.